-Any trip to Cape Town would be incomplete without a visit to the Stellenbosch wineries in the Cape Winelands.
-Read on to discover a dozen incredible Stellenbosch wine tasting experiences to do during your trip.
+Any trip to Cape Town would be incomplete without a visit to the best Stellenbosch wineries in the Cape Winelands.
+Discover a dozen incredible wine tasting experiences and plan a Stellenbosch wine tour.

 After three months in Europe, we were wary about the wine situation in South Africa.

 On our flight to South Africa, Daryl expressed trepidation about the wine situation.
 South Africa is, more or less, a new world wine region that is growing in popularity.
-He wondered whether wines from places like Stellenbosch South Africa would be branded with the kind of overinflated wine prices that remove the day to day joy from wine drinking like in the Americas.
+He wondered whether wines from places like Stellenbosch would be branded with the kind of overinflated wine prices that remove the day to day joy from wine drinking like in the Americas.

 As fate would have it, we were both wrong.
 South African wines are even cheaper and better than we imagined.